 So you are going to develop using chips from ST. Those Italians and French have not only great food, but great chips!
 One will need a programmer and a debugger.
 They have this nice new STLINK-V3, looks good, let’s get it.
 Cool, now we need to connect it to OUR board.

 From our previous developments using dsPIC from Microchip, we fell in love with their robust version of the spring-loaded Tag-Connect cable: RJ12-6-pin male connector on one end; Tag-Connect 6-pin on the other end.
-They call it TC2030-MCP or TC2030-MCP-NL cable (we have this one).
-We like it so much that we automatically drop the Tag-Connect footprint into all our schematics and PCBs.
+They call it TC2030-MCP (bulkier, has plastic snaps holding it to PCB) or TC2030-MCP-NL cable (no legs, pictured).
+We like it so much, that we always place the Tag-Connect footprint into all our schematics.